microsoft/DevAppsForTeams/README.md

     **Mac:** `/etc/hosts`

-    Add your FQDN as shown next: `127.0.0.1    devappsforteams.local`
+    Append your FQDN as shown next: `127.0.0.1    devappsforteams.local`

-    Make sure that you replace `devappsforteams.local` with the FQDN you chose in the previous steps.
+    **IMPORTANT:** Make sure that you replace `devappsforteams.local` with the FQDN you chose in the previous steps.

 1. Save your changes